tanvincible/iitk/sem3/ECO111/README.md

-# ESO202: Mechanics of Solids
+# ECO111: Economy, Society and Public Policy

 This is a comprehensive document outlining the various topics/questions discussed on a particular day throughout the semester 2024 - '25 II.